jneen/jneen.net/content/posts/2015-03-01-tulip-language.md

 ## Putting it all together

 Tulip is not a small language.
 My goal was to include enough features to be useful, add extensibility in the right places, but also guarantee a consistent look with predictable behaviors.
 Tulip is still in active development, and I could use a whole lot of help, both filling in the design gaps here and actually churning out the implementation.
 Please ping me on twitter (`@jneen_`) with any feedback or if you want to get involved!

+*EDIT*: I've renamed the language from Unf to Tulip, because some folks pointed out that the old name created an unnecessarily sexualized environment, and I think tulips are pretty.

+*EDIT the second*: I am no longer interested in feedback about the name.
+It's tulip.
+I like it that way.